 Communication is key in a soccer game.
 Every player needs to know what they are doing and what is expected of them.

-The midfielder is in the great position of being in the middle of the game, the team, and the field.
+The midfielder is in a great position in the middle of the game, the team, and the field.
 They are central to everything that is happening.

 This also means that they are in the best physical position to be able to communicate with everyone else on the field.
 They are regularly near the strikers, the defenders, and the other midfielders and can talk to them throughout the game.